Karemu1842call/my-school-app/README.md

 # Project Template: React/Rails API

+# My app Control flow

+1. Home page-describes about each page and links to them.
+2. myschools-shows cards of the schools available.has an option to add a new school
+3. cohorts- shows cohorts.cannot add a new cohort thet are already seeded.so that students can register into them.
+4. Students- Shows a list of students,you can add a new student,update details and expell student.

+hence models needed are:........

+<li> school model-attributes:imageurl="https://media.geeksforgeeks.org/wp-content/cdn-uploads/20190902124355/ruby-programming-language.png",

+<p > name,location,cohortsnum=cohort.length,include cohorts,

+<li> Cohort model-name,include students,imageurl
+<li> Student model- name,students_email,imageurl,mycohort-cohort applied
+<li> User model( to be executed as last)

+# R/ships

+<li> school model-has many cohorts through students
+ <li> Cohort model-many schools have many cohorts.
+ <li> Student model-belongs to both cohort and school.

+ # Authentication

+ <li> After youve viewed school three times you have to login so as to view anythong else.hence need for the bosses user model.

+ # Validations

+ <li> A student must have a cohort:presence:true

 ## Description

 This project is scaffolded so that you can build a React frontend and Rails